-SERVICE

-Advice Pack Contents

-- Introduction and Background

-- In trade?

-- General Candle Safety

-- Fire Damage

-- The need to assess safety

-- Product Composition

-- Use of consultants

-- Safety Testing Plan

-- Safety Data Sheets & CLP labelling

-- Compliant Labels Hazards and Warnings

-- Traceability

-- The format and positioning of labelling

-- Indicating who you are

-- Technical File

-- Websites

-- Unsafe Products and Product Recalls

-- Imitation Foods

-- Misleading Statements and Omissions

-- Organic & Vegan Claims

-- Quantity Marking

-- Insect Repellent Candles

-- Poisons Centre Notification

-- Intellectual Property and Protected Food Names

-- Further Sources of Help

-- Further Online Resources

-- Contact Points

-Introduction

 This material started as a fact-sheet targeted at small scale 'cottage industry' businesses and home producers of candles who sell directly to consumers, mainly to give some information on CLP when that was new.
-It has evolved into a more comprehensive advice pack, but the target audience remains the same.
+It has evolved into a more comprehensive advice pack now that alongside it is a template safety testing log, information on PAS7100 and a tickbox checklist, but the target audience remains the same.
 For ease, it is written to focus on candles, but the information herein applies equally to diffusers and room sprays.
-It is not possible to include everything within this guide that will apply to every aspect of your business, nor can any topic be given any great depth of detail, so please contact your local Trading Standards or The British Candlemakers Federation with any queries.
+It is not possible to include everything within this guide that will apply to every aspect of your business, nor can any topic be given any great depth of detail, so please contact your local Trading Standards or The British Candlemakers Federation with any gueries.
 It is your responsibility to know about and trade within the law, but we recognise this is a difficult and technical area of law for a new entrant to the industry.
 This has been written in as 'plain English' as possible but with legal content this isn't always achievable.
-Your Local Authority Trading Standards Service deals with this at retail level; for a large scale producer or wholesaler the Health & Safety Executive (HSE) is the main Regulatory body (for CLP).
+Your Local Authority Trading Standards Service deals with this at retail level; for a large scale producer or wholesaler the Health & Safety Executive (HSE) is the main Regulatory body (for REACH & CLP).
 Alongside this advice sheet is a checklist for candle makers to follow through the tick boxes before releasing a new product onto the marketplace.